robertdavidgraham/heartleech/README.md

 build, so you need two separate directories to build the two different sizes.

 Mac OS X includes OpenSSL/0.9.8, which doesn't support heartbeats (Jon Callas has an excellent post as to why).
-Therefore, you need to follow the same steps as above for Linux.
-However, instead of the normal "`./config`" command, you have to do "`./Configure darwin64-x86_64-cc`".
-I just build the 64-bit version, but in theory you should be able to build the 32-bit version and even the PowerPC version.
-If you want to make a "universal" binary containing all the versions, you'll have to build each static library separately, then link them all together.
+This causes problems: you have to make sure to get the right include headers.
+Also, there is a special step for building.
+The full sequence of commands is:

+    git clone git://git.openssl.org/openssl.git
+    cd openssl
+    ./Configure darwin64-x86_64-cc
+    make depend
+    make

+    gcc ../heartleech/heartleech.c libssl.a libcrypto.a -o heartleech -I./include

+This makes the 64-bit version.
+If you want 32-bit, PowerPC, and/or univeral executables, there are some extra steps to do.
+It starts with having a separate directory for each version of the OpenSSL library that you need.

 #Running#